 This, plus the shortage of nest sites, leads some Tree Swallows, like the one in

 Cheryl Sutton's photo below, to try nesting in risky or inappropriate situations.

 You are going to learn a tremendous number of other things about Tree Swallows, but

 understanding these basics lets you take your next step: finding a good location for

 your nest box project.

-Click here for Next Step: Finding a Good Site.
+Click here for Next Step: Finding Good Sites for Tree Swallow

 Learn About Birds at Tree Swallow Nest Box Projects

 |Tree Swallow Characteristics

 |Creating Projects, Tree Swallow Basics, Finding a Good Site, Building Boxes,